Mohammad Abbas Ansari: Diplomatic struggle

-In a January 1967 letter to Mr. U. Thant, then the Secretary General of the U.N., Abbas requested that the U.N. intervene over Kashmir.
+In a January 1967 letter to U Thant, then the Secretary-General of the U.N., Abbas requested that the U.N. intervene over Kashmir.
 In 1974, Ansari called upon the leaders of India, Pakistan and world bodies to join hands in granting Kashmiris their birthright.

 After his release in May 2000, Abbas undertook an overseas tour to present the freedom movement of Kashmir and highlight the atrocities reportedly being perpetrated on Kashmiris.
 In the United Kingdom, Iran, Saudi Arabia and Pakistan, he apprised the leadership and the public about the struggle.
 Abbas also gave a comprehensive presentation on Kashmir at the OIC meetings in Casablanca (Morocco) and Doha (Qatar) in December 1994 and November 2000 respectively.
 Later the government of India impounded his passport to prevent him from traveling abroad to champion the Kashmir cause, so he was not allowed to attend OIC's 10th and 11th summit in Malaysia and Senegal in 2003 and 2008 respectively and other conferences across the globe.
 Abbas was one of the senior Hurriyat leaders to meet the Pakistan president, General Pervez Musharraf and Iranian President Seyed Mohammad Khatami.
 He apprised them about the political situation in Kashmir and invited the Iranian government to mediate to resolve the issue.
 Resuming the process of interaction in the valley on his return, Ansari toured towns and villages to address public meetings.